ripienaar/travlrmap/_posts/2015-01-09-config-map-section.md

 ### Bootswatch Themes

-Since 1.4.0 you can configure any of the http://www.bootstrapcdn.com/#bootswatch_tab hosted themes, to configure it set:
+Since 1.4.0 you can customise the look of your site using any of the [Bootstrap CDN](http://www.bootstrapcdn.com/#bootswatch_tab) hosted bootswatch themes, to configure it set:

 ```YAML
   :theme: cosmo